godaddy/gasket/packages/gasket-plugin-start/README.md

 Executes the `build` lifecycle.
 Use this to prepare your app for running, such as bundling files, minifying code, processing assets, etc.

+If you need to force the process to exit once the build lifecycle completes, you can pass the `--exit` flag.
+This should be used sparingly.
+Prefer to find and fix lingering open handle issues which may be keeping the process running.

 ### start command

 Executes the `preboot` and `start` lifecycles.
 Upon building your app, use this